github/gh-ost/doc/command-line-flags.md

 Add this flag when executing on a 1st generation Google Cloud Platform (GCP).

+### gcpv2

+Add this flag when executing on a 2nd generation Google Cloud Platform (GCP).

 ### heartbeat-interval-millis

 Default 100.
 See [`subsecond-lag`](subsecond-lag.md) for details.